 “As for legs, this really comes down to your personal taste and style,” adds Sarah, “but typically a turned leg lends itself to a more classic or trad aesthetic, while a straight leg looks and feels more contemporary.”

-Is it better to have a firm or soft couch?
+Is it better to have a firm or soft sofa?

-“This is purely down to personal taste - much like choosing a mattress,” says Sarah at Willow & Hall.
+The question of which is better, a hard or soft sofa, very much depends on your personal needs and comfort tastes – the same applies when choosing the best mattress to suit you.
+“This is purely down to personal taste,” says Sarah at Willow & Hall.
 “We offer a choice of three seat fillings, from firm through to soft."